Urban Catastrophes: Disasters and Urban Reconstruction from 1906 to the Present (HI2A6)

 The module will also go beyond urban history to introduce students to the history of humanitarian action.
 We will indeed highlight the roles played in urban recovery by a host of local, national and transnational charitable initiatives.
 The module will therefore trace the origins of humanitarianism and of humanitarian NGOs.
 It will also underline the interdisciplinary nature of a field of enquiry where historians often collaborate and learn from urban planners, architects, political scientists, sociologists, anthropologists, and public health experts.

-This module has been revised after a 2-year hiatus and will include new materials and case-studies.
+This module has been revised and will include new material and case-studies.
 We will systematically strive to “emplace” our discussions, particularly during the seminars.
 We will consider how the contemporary urban fabric of our lives, not least of course in Coventry itself, reveals the experience and legacies of devastation and reconstruction.

 The module will also give us the chance to document and reflect on our very own urban experiences of old and new vulnerabilities.
 Specifically, we’ll bring the skills and questions of the urbanist to bear on our contemporary history.
 We will therefore discuss the urban experience of Covid-19 and the reconstruction of Ukrainian cities laid to waste by the Russian invasions of 2014 and 2022.